devdogio/RucksackDocs/APIDocs/Collections/CollectionUI.md

 ### UIQueuedMonoBehaviour<T>

 The `UIQueuedMonoBehaviour<T>` is a base class that queue's up changes and repaints everything at once when the UI becomes visible.
-If the UI is already visible at the time of the change a repaint will instantly be fired.
+If the UI is already visible at the time of the change a repaint will occur instantly.

 Elements that are affected multiple times will only be queued once, and thus, will only repaint once.